dotnet/designs/accepted/2020/serializer/WriteableDomAndDynamic.md

 # Overview
-February 15th, 2021.
+February 16th, 2021.

 This document covers the API and design for a writable DOM along with support for the [C# `dynamic` keyword](https://docs.microsoft.com/en-us/dotnet/framework/reflection-and-codedom/dynamic-language-runtime-overview).

 It is expected that a significant percent of existing System.Text.JSON consumers will use these new APIs, and also attract new consumers including:
-- A desire for a lightweight, simple API especially for one-off cases.
+- A need for a lightweight, simple API especially for one-off cases.
-- A desire to use `dynamic` capabilities for varying reasons including sharing of loosely-typed, script-based code.
+- A need for `dynamic` capabilities for varying reasons including sharing of loosely-typed, script-based code.
 - To efficiently read or modify a subset of a large graph.
 For example, it is possible to efficiently navigate to a subsection of a large graph and read an array or deserialize a POCO from that subsection.
 LINQ can also be used with that.
 - Those unable to use the serializer for varying reasons:
   - Too heavyweight; requires compilation of POCO types.
-  - Limitations in the serializer such as polymorphism.
+  - Limitations in the serializer such as polymorphism or to address denormalization scenarios.
   - JSON schema is not fixed and must be inspected.
 - Those wanting to extend serializer capabilities within a custom converter.
 For example, to work around serializer limitations such as property ordering or flexible POCO constructors.
 In this case, the `Read()` and\or `Write()` methods can use nodes instead of or in addition to POCOs.

-A prototype for 6.0 that is available at https://github.com/steveharter/runtime/tree/WriteableDomAndDynamic.
+A prototype for 6.0 is available at https://github.com/steveharter/runtime/tree/WriteableDomAndDynamic.

 ## High-level API
 Represented by an abstract base class `JsonNode` along with derived classes for objects, arrays and values: